bu4er88/other/README.md

 # test_repo
-My temp repo for playing with Git
+My temp repo for making some study notes and playing with Git

-I will train my skill with this temp repo!